Coaching & Technical Staff

 Jeff was named RSL's 3rd head coach on December 18, 2013 after the departure of Jason Kreis.

 A longtime MLS goalkeeper coach, Shore joined Real Salt Lake as Goalkeeper Coach in January 2014.
 Prior to joining RSL, Shore served as head coach of the Ft.
 Lauderdale Strikers, coaching the NASL club from 2010-2013.
 Shore was goalkeeper coach at the Chicago Fire from 2000-2010, overseeing a pair of All-Star goalkeepers in the Windy City in Zach Thornton (2000, 2001, 2003) and Henry Ring (2004), as well as the 2008 MLS Goalkeeper of the Year in Jon Busch.
-Shore helped lead Chicago to the 2000, 2003 and 2006 Lamar Hunt U.S. Open Cup crowns, the 2003 MLS Supporters’ Shield and an appearance at MLS Cup 2003.
+Shore helped lead Chicago to the 2000, 2003 and 2006 Lamar Hunt U.S. Open Cup crowns, the 2003 MLS Supporters’ Shield and an appearances at MLS Cup in 2000 and 2003.
 Additionally, Shore trained RSL Head Coach Jeff Cassar and RSL GM Garth Lagerwey in the offseason during their MLS playing careers and was with the Fire while Andy Williams played there in 2003 and 2004.

 Dan Barlow is the longest-tenured member of the RSL Technical Staff, hired two months prior to former Head Coach Jason Kreis as the team’s Head Fitness Coach.
 Barlow has transformed RSL into one of the fittest clubs in MLS, taking advantage of the home venue’s altitude and managing player fitness under the demands of the long domestic season and grueling international travel.